PRBonn/kiss-icp/README.md

 and the segway robot used in the NCLT dataset show a high acceleration motion profile.
 The handheld solid-state LiDAR of LOAM Livox has a completely different shooting pattern than the commonly used rotating mechanical LiDAR._

+## 📰 NEWS!!! 📰: Preprint version of the paper now available on [arXiv](https://arxiv.org/pdf/2209.15397.pdf)

+Please keep in mind that this publication is under review and might change in the future, stay tnned for the final version.

 ## 📰 NEWS!!! 📰: BETA-release (only for testing the pipeline)

-We release a python-package supported on **macOS**, **Windows**, and **Linux** to test the KISS-ICP pipeline.
-To get started just run
+We released a python-package supported on **macOS**, **Windows**, and **Linux** to test the KISS-ICP pipeline.
+The entire source code will be available after the review process of the paper is finished.

+To get started, just run

 ```sh
 pip install kiss-icp
 ```

-If you also want to use the *optional* visualizer, yo need to install Open3D or
+If you also want to use the *(optional)* visualizer, you need to install Open3D or

 ```sh
 pip install "kiss-icp[all]"
 ```

-Next follow the instructions on how to run the system by typing:
+Next, follow the instructions on how to run the system by typing:

 ```sh
 kiss_icp_pipeline --help
 ```

 This should print the following help message:
 ![out](https://user-images.githubusercontent.com/21349875/193282970-25a400aa-ebcd-487a-b839-faa04eeca5b9.png)